anonymous2323121/SUGAR/README.md

 auditory, visual, frontoparietal task control, and default mode, which are generally believed to be involved in language processing and problem solving domains (Barch et al., 2013).

 The HCP fMRI data is a publicly available dataset.
-It can be requested at https://www.humanconnectome.org/study/hcp-young-adult after signing the data user agreement.
+It can be requested at https://www.humanconnectome.org/study/hcp-young-adult and you are required to sign the data user agreement in it.

 ## Computational Time